-Paid to people who have responsibility for children under 16 years old and some 16 to 19 year olds who are either in full-time education or who have recently left school or in training.
+Paid to people who have responsibility for children under 16 years old and some under 20 year olds who are either in full-time education or who have recently left school or in training.
 Child Benefit is taxable for higher earners.
 Guardians Allowance is paid in addition to Child Benefit to people looking after children who are effectively orphans